Use Evidence to Guide Spending

 Direct Funds to programs supported by evidence.

 Jurisdictions should fund initiatives demonstrated by research to work and not fund programs shown not to work.
 Interventions that work, ranging from youth prevention efforts to harm reduction programs to communications campaigns that address stigma, have been compiled by a number of different organizations.
 See the Resources page for examples of these summaries, which should serve as references as jurisdictions determine which interventions to fund.
 Additionally, state and local agencies that oversee substance use interventions have significant expertise regarding programs that work.

 Should jurisdictions fund programs that have not been studied, they should also allocate sufficient dollars to confirm their effectiveness.

 Remove policies that may block adoption of programs that work.

 In many jurisdictions, state and local policy change may need to occur in order for affected communities to implement evidence-based models.
 For example, state restrictions may cap the number of methadone clinics that may operate in the state, may make it difficult for nurse practitioners to prescribe buprenorphine, or may impede good harm reduction practices by banning syringe service programs.
 States should ensure that their regulations are not more restrictive than federal guidelines.

 An important part of determining which programs are working in a given jurisdiction is collecting sufficient data.
 Jurisdictions should consider using opioid settlement funds to build the capacity of their public health department to collect data and evaluate policies, programs, and strategies designed to address substance use.

-In particular, jurisdictions should be sure that they have sufficient data to ensure that they are meeting the needs of minority populations.
+In particular, jurisdictions should be sure that they have sufficient data to ensure that they are meeting the needs communities of color.
 Localities should make data available to the public in annual reports and on publicly facing data dashboards.